Stonehenge Aotearoa

 It contains 24 pillars and is 30 m in diameter and about 4 m high.
 The pillars are capped with lintels, completing the circle, and a 5 m-tall obelisk is near the centre of the henge.
 From the obelisk, along the meridian line is a 10-metres area called the analemma.
 The henge is similar to the sarsen cycle of the original Stonehenge and has the same diameter.
 Entry is via a causeway, which runs due west to the centre.
 Ten metres outside the circle of the henge stand six heel stones of varying heights.

 The modern henge was designed to demonstrate how ancient peoples used such constructions to understand astronomy and also to explain basic astronomical ideas.
-Visitors are inspired to continue learning both about knowledge that was essential to their ancestors' survival and recent scientific developments.